-All book bags and large handbags must be left in the lockers during the school day.
-A small handbag may be carried for personal items.
+All book bags and handbags must be left in the lockers during the school day.

 TRANSPORTATION

 School bus transportation is authorized only for pupils regularly enrolled in public school.
 Specific student behavior expectations are established for the safe and efficient operation of Rock Hill Schools' transportation system in accordance with state laws and regulations.
 Therefore, it is unlawful for any person to interfere with the safe operation of a school bus, either verbally or physically.
 Students may be suspended, placed on probation or denied bus privileges for discipline violations.